Having an online store is critical to the success of a business — now more than ever.

 If you’re currently operating your POS system and your ecommerce system separately, think of all the extra manual effort it takes to keep everything in sync.

-Right now, someone has to process the sales orders, deduct the proper inventory, and track shipping information for every customer.
+Right now, someone has to process the sales orders, deduct the proper inventory and track shipping information for every customer.
 It’s a lot of manual, required work.
-Plus, if you are a small business owner, chances are you are doing all of that and everything else under the sun.

 Ask yourself: would integrating a POS system — that communicates across your sales channels — help save you time and effort?